Asia is big. Its place in the world, even bigger.

 Charlie is also the occasional writer of freelance articles about social issues in China for various publications.
 In his free time, he enjoys gaming, exercise, and supporting Liverpool FC.
 He’s available on all of the interwebs, such as Twitter, LinkedIn, and Sina Weibo.

 Anh-Minh Do – Editor, Vietnam #

 Minh spends most of his time covering Vietnam’s startup and tech vistas, but also has an eye for the rest of Southeast Asia’s startup ecosystems.
-He spends time away from the computer too by running various tech events in Ho Chi Minh city and building websites like startups.vn for the budding tech circle.
+He spends time away from the computer too by running and MC’ing various tech events in Ho Chi Minh city and building websites like starthub.vn for the budding tech circle.
+He also runs events like Barcamp and an Agriculture Hackathon coming soon.
+Minh is also a member of the WEF’s Global Shapers hub in Ho Chi Minh city and a member of the Sandbox Hub community.
 In off times, Minh enjoys comics, great television, science fiction, and playing his violin.
-He’s always happy to chat, so please give him a ring on twitter or email him direct at minh[at]techinasia[dot]com.
+He’s always happy to chat or speak at events, so please give him a ring on twitter or email him direct at minh[at]techinasia[dot]com.